 - We define a

-, we can handle uploading multiple files from the client, store them, and add references to the chat’smessages
+POST /message/attachments, we can handle uploading multiple files from the client, store them, and add references to the chat’smessagesif needed.

 7. Wrapping Up the Backend